Skip to content

 Prior to data being deleted, we’ll send you an email identifying what has been marked for deletion.
 These email notifications are optional so if you do not want to receive them, you can ‘unsubscribe’ through my.nesi.org.nz.

-How can I check which files have been already deleted or are scheduled for deletion?
+How can I check which files are scheduled for deletion?

-You can manually check at any time if you have any data that's already been deleted or is scheduled for deletion.
+You can manually check at any time if you have any data that's scheduled for deletion.
 When you are connected to the HPCs via ssh, run the command nn_doomed_list command to get the list of candidates for deletion during the next cleanup.

 $ nn_doomed_list --project nesi12345